-- carrying paper products for a given time period to validate EFB reliability by quantitative means - using a printing device to print all applicable data required for the flight, or - using an aircraft fax machine to uplink equivalent paper documents to the cockpit.
+- a. carrying paper products for a given time period to validate EFB reliability by quantitative means - b. using a printing device to print all applicable data required for the flight, or - c. using electronic methods, such as apps, or an aircraft fax machine to uplink equivalent paper documents to the cockpit.